Six hours of paralysis: Inside Trump’s failure to act after a mob stormed the Capitol

 “This was a fraudulent election, but we can’t play into the hands of these people,” Trump said in the video, released shortly after 4 p.m.
 “We have to have peace.
 So go home.
 We love you.
 You’re very special.
 You’ve seen what happens.
 You see the way others are treated that are so bad and so evil.
 I know how you feel.
 But go home, and go home in peace.”

 Amid the chaos, D.C.
-Mayor Muriel E. Bowser (D) had implemented a 6 p.m. curfew for the city, and as darkness fell, Secret Service told West Wing staff that, save for an essential few, everyone had to leave the White House and go home.
+Mayor Muriel E. Bowser (D) had implemented a 6 p.m. curfew for the city, and as darkness fell, the Secret Service told West Wing staff that, save for an essential few, everyone had to leave the White House and go home.

 At 6:01 p.m., Trump blasted out yet another tweet, which Twitter quickly deleted and which many in his orbit were particularly furious about, fearing he was further inflaming the still-tense situation.